 Those tube rings help you secure the backpack anywhere you wish to bind them to bikes.
 Now bring one of them, attach it to your backpack.
 Make a strong bond between the bike and your pack.
 That’s it, you’re all done.

-Tips To Become A Pro To Mounting A Backpack On Motorcycle Bike
+Tips To Become A Pro In Mounting A Backpack On a Motorcycle Bike

-Below are some tips to make a strong bond with straps to mounting any backpack on the motorcycle.
+Below are some tips to make a strong bond with straps to mount any backpack on the motorcycle.
 By this, you can finish attaching any bigger backpack within a second.

 - First, keep the backpack over the bike straight.

 - Choose the pack that has good weather protection.
 If your pack didn’t have additional features like this, then cover the pack with water-resistant zippers.